Lightning-Fast Convective Outlooks: Predicting Severe Convective Environments with Global AI-based Weather Models: Seasonal and regional analyses

 \section{Seasonal and regional analyses}

-To investigate performance scores, we derive CAPE, DLS and WMS for 5 different regions and their respective convective seasons.
-Table \ref{tab:regions} summarizes the regions' extent and seasons.
+To investigate performance scores, we derive CAPE and WMS for North America, Europe, Argentina, and Australia and their respective convective seasons.
+CAPE and WMS are filtered by a land-sea-mask to focus on convectively relevant areas.
+Table S3 summarizes the regions' extent and seasons.
 We then compute the lead-time-dependent scores for each model.